soupi/learn-haskell-blog-generator/src/07-environment.md

    map (fmap Html.render) (index : htmlPages)
 ```

-Note how we need to thread the `env` to the other functions that use it.
+Note how we needed to thread the `env` to the other functions that use it.

 After: